Feliz-SZK/Neutron/README.md

 **All you gotta do is clone the repo and get into the directory depending on your distro and run the installer**

+**The special features about neutron is it's faster, visually inspiring and it deals with configs as delicately as possible.**

 ## How to install Neutron:

 ``git clone https://github.com/Feliz-SZK/Neutron.git``